top of page

 Breathtaking panoramic view from Mount Rigi, showcasing expansive green valleys and the shimmering blue lake below under a vast, clear sky.

 Choose between Mt.
-Pilatus for its famous Golden Round Trip (boat, cogwheel train, and gondola) or Mt.
-Rigi, known for gentle hikes and panoramic views.
-Both are great for families and include fun modes of transport.
-My personal favorite is Mount Pilatus (trip via the gondola) , but Mount Rigi is also excellent.
-Be sure to check the webcams (Rigi / Pilatus webcam) before you go to see if there are any clouds that might obstruct the view.
-Head back to Lucerne in the afternoon for some downtime at the lakefront or a visit to the Swiss Museum of Transport (plan in about 3-5 hours).
-Here are some excellent suggestions for rainy weather.
+Pilatus, known for its famous Golden Round Trip (boat, cogwheel train, and gondola), or Mt.
+Rigi, which offers gentle hikes and panoramic views.
+Both are family-friendly with fun modes of transport.
+My personal favorite is Mount Pilatus, but Mount Rigi is also excellent.
+Check the webcams for both Rigi and Pilatus to ensure clear skies.
+After a day filled with adventure, return to Lucerne for some relaxation by the lake or a deep dive into the Swiss Museum of Transport.

 Stunning panoramic view of Lake Lucerne and the surrounding Alps from Mount Pilatus, showcasing dramatic cliffs and lush valleys.